-To the 2012 graduates of Mary Baldwin College, Abigail Disney issued a call to embrace their inner princesses.
+To the 2012 graduates of Mary Baldwin University, Abigail Disney issued a call to embrace their inner princesses.
 Not the fairy tale versions a la Jasmine or Mulan, or today’s Hollywood “princesses,” such as Kim Kardashian.
 But those who build lives of substance and who commit themselves to being true and serving others in meaningful ways.

 “Don’t be limited to what’s on the menu,” Disney said, also cautioning the graduates to stay grounded, not be afraid to fail, and never “squander your time on the chase for mirages.”

 Caitlyn Henck, received the Martha Stackhouse Grafton Award.
 Craig Maupin was named Outstanding Baldwin Online and Adult Programs Graduate.
 Stephanie Wilson earned the Outstanding Graduate Teacher Education Award.
 MLitt graduate Kimberley Maurice received the Ariel Award for Outstanding Program Service and Leadership.
 Tierra Smith (pictured, right, with President Pamela Fox) received the Algernon Sydney Sullivan Student Award, along with the Mary Keith Fitzroy Award.